 Community Recovery Volunteers are a network of people ready to help their communities in times of need.
 A community recovery volunteer is ready to support their community by being available to volunteer in roles where there is an urgent need.

-An emergency volunteer requires no specialist skills and are only called upon in an event of a crisis.
-Emergency volunteer roles are perfect for people who would naturally feel the urge to help during an emergency.
+A community recovery volunteer requires no specialist skills and is only called upon when there is an urgent need – for example due to a shortage of volunteers impacted by the COVID-19 pandemic, or during the many long months of community recovery following a disaster or other crisis.
+Community recovery volunteer roles are perfect for people who would naturally feel the urge to help following an emergency.

-By signing to becoming an emergency volunteer, Volunteering Victoria can harness the peoples’ goodwill so in the event of an emergency, you can help your community in a way that is both coordinated and effective.
+By registering as a community recovery volunteer, weVolunteer can harness peoples’ goodwill so in the recovery and rebuilding that follows an emergency, you can help your community in a way that is both coordinated and effective.

-Emergency volunteers play a vital role during an emergency.
-This may be particularly important right now.
+Community recovery volunteers play a vital role following an emergency or when there is an urgent local need for volunteers.
 We are working with the Victorian Government to support the COVID-19 response in the best way possible.

-As an emergency volunteer, you might be asked to help distribute food and supplies to those who cannot access it, support local communities to stay connected and assisting with practical tasks.
+As a community recovery volunteer, you might be asked to help distribute food and supplies to those who cannot access it, support local communities to stay connected or assist with practical tasks.

-Anyone aged 18 or over and living in Victoria can become an emergency volunteer through weVolunteer.
-You should be physically and mentally fit enough to carry out tasks during an emergency.
+Anyone aged 18 or over and living in Victoria can become a community recovery volunteer through weVolunteer.
+You should be physically and mentally fit enough to carry out tasks following an emergency.